ITfoxtec/FoxIDs/docs/samples.md

 ### AspNetCoreOidcAuthCodeAllUpPartiesSample

 Sample application showing login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider and requesting login by all up-parties.
-Show how to call the [API sample](#aspnetcoreapi1sample) secured with an access token.
+Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token.

 The possible up-parties is configured in the down-party as allowed up-parties.
 There can be configured one to many allowed up-parties.
 All the configured up-parties is selected with a star indited of an up-party name.